picocms/Pico/in-depth/submission_guidelines.md

 Pico's website is found in the [gh-pages branch][gh-pages] on GitHub.
 In this branch, you'll find two folders named `_themes` and `_plugins`.
 These folders contain all the individual files that make up the [Themes][] and [Plugins][] pages respectively.

-Each item has a minimum of *three* required files.
+Each item has three types of files:

 * A Markdown file, containing the YAML details of your submission.
 * A `fullsize` screenshot of your item.
   * Optionally, you can provide multiple fullsize screenshots.
 These will automatically cycle on the page as a carousel.
-  * A plugin may omit this screenshot and elect to use a two-column layout instead.
+  * If you omit a fullsize image, the page will automatically use a two-column layout instead.
+This may be useful for plugins that are too abstract to screenshot.
 * A `thumbnail` screenshot of your item.
-  * A plugin may omit a thumbnail and instead use our default plugin thumbnail and style.
+  * If you omit a thumbnail image, the page will automatically use our default thumbnail and special style.

 Here's an example of how we keep this section organized: